How to Grow a Rubber Plant Tree

 I've planted some of the seeds.
 Although they are quite large, I read that it is recommended they are planted on the surface of the soil and kept in a warm place out of the sunshine until they germinate.
 I have placed mine inside a cut-down plastic bottle with drainage holes on the bottom (to create a mini-greenhouse) outside in a sheltered part of the terrace.

 This winter has been particularly cold.
 Whether they have survived remains to be seen.

 Ficus elastica flowers need a special kind of wasp, an agaonid wasp known as the fig wasp to pollinate them.
 This wasp is not present everywhere, so if your indoor rubber plant produces flowers, it may have trouble getting pollinated to produce fruit.

-It seems a bit of a strange set up to me, as the fig wasps lays its eggs in the flower which in turn means that they hatch inside the fig, yet seemingly this is the only way this plant can reproduce seed.
-It is a two-way interdependence, as the fig wasp associated with the ficus elastica, cannot lay its eggs elsewhere.
+It seems a bit of a strange set up to me, as the fig wasp lays its eggs in the flower which in turn means that they hatch inside the fig, yet seemingly this is the only way this plant can reproduce seed.
+It is a two-way interdependence, as the fig wasp associated with the Ficus elastica, cannot lay its eggs elsewhere.

 Each to their own, I suppose!

 The Rubber Plant